NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation

-On QM9, NEAT outperformed all autoregressive models in terms of xyz2mol molecular validity, uniqueness, and novelty.
+\paragraph{Unconditional generation performance} On QM9, NEAT outperformed autoregressive models in terms of xyz2mol validity and uniqueness.
 NEAT ranked second to QUETZAL on lookup uniqueness, and third on lookup validity, atom stability, and molecular stability.
-While Geo2Seq achieved the highest scores for atom stability, molecular stability, and lookup validity, it performed poorly on molecular uniqueness, which we regard as the most critical metric for downstream applications such as drug discovery.
-Valid designs are of limited practical value if they do not span a broad chemical space.
-Moreover, low molecular uniqueness may indicate overfitting to the training distribution.
-On the GEOM dataset, NEAT achieved the highest lookup molecular validity and uniqueness.
-Both QUETZAL and NEAT exhibited complete novelty and similarly low molecular stability, close to that of the GEOM test set (2.8\%).
-Further discussion of this value is provided in Appendix~\ref{subsec:observations_on_eval_metrics}.
-On the xyz2mol metrics, NEAT underperformed relative to QUETZAL, likely due to differences in objective complexity.
-QUETZAL employs a standard causal transformer objective, whereas NEAT models the full distribution of token continuations, which introduces substantially higher degrees of freedom and increases the risk of error accumulation during inference.
-Nevertheless, our approach yields greater robustness in downstream applications, a trade-off examined in the subsequent prefix-completion experiments.
+While Geo2Seq achieved the highest scores for atom stability, molecular stability, and lookup validity, it performed poorly on molecular uniqueness.
+On the GEOM dataset, NEAT achieved the highest lookup validity and second-best lookup uniqueness and xyz2mol validity, uniqueness and novelty.
+All models yielded low molecular stability, close to that of the GEOM test set (2.8\%).
+A detailed discussion of this value is provided in Appendix~\ref{sec:observations_on_eval_metrics}.